 Some careers are obviously much better paid than others.
 Lawyers and physicians both make median salaries that are well over $150,000 a year.
 Of course, these careers also come with the highest education costs and at least a decade of school beyond high school.

 If that’s not for you, consider this: We've compiled a list of the highest paying that don't require a degree here.

 These include careers like actuaries, curators (for everything from museums to botanical gardens), economists, geologists and marketing managers.
 Some surprising well-paid careers include mathematicians (especially those working at government agencies and those holding an advanced degree) and nurses.
 Keep in mind that most of these careers might not require advanced degrees but they do focus on experience and industry growth – meaning it might take a few years before you get a salary of at least $100k.

 Other careers, like finance careers, are more likely to get you to that magic number much faster after graduation.
 Investment banking, strategic consulting, IT services, and high-tech fields all are likely to pay around the $100k mark once you have as little as a couple of years of experience.

-Move to a State with Better Salaries
+Move to a State with Better Salaries and Lower Taxes

-No matter what career you’re pursuing: some states just pay better for anything you do than others.
+No matter what career you’re pursuing, some states will pay higher wages for you to the exact same job.

 According to information based on the Census ACS survey results, the District of Columbia has the highest median household income in the country at $82,604.
 This is an interesting number since Washington DC also has a poverty rate of 15.5%.
 Still, high income from certain areas drives up the average income, with the high end median reaching an impressive $134,358.